mjpdejong/pitchfork/README.md

     make init
     make blasr PREFIX=/opt/mybuild
-    bash --init-file /opt/mybuild/setup-env.sh # either to use the build in the subshell source deployment/setup-env.sh             # or     to use the build in current shell
+    bash --init-file /opt/mybuild/setup-env.sh # either to use the build in the sub-shell source /opt/mybuild/setup-env.sh           # or     to use the build in current shell

 For more information, please visit the [wiki page](https://github.com/PacificBiosciences/pitchfork/wiki)